Someone sold me a car with a lien on it. What now?

 - Verify that the failed bank was placed into FDIC receivership through the FDIC website.

-- Contact the FDIC directly to request a release letter.
+- If you are unable to find the lien holder, contact the FDIC directly to request a release letter.
 You will need the title and proof of payoff.

 - Once you have the necessary documentation, you can file it with the DMV and register the car.